MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-onboard.md

 ms.collection: M365-identity-device-management

-#Customer intent: As an administrator, I want to simplify how my organization onboard partners using access governance features.
+#Customer intent: As an administrator, I want to simplify onboarding partners to resources using access governance features.

 ---

 # Onboard partners with entitlement management

 Partner onboarding processes often involve collecting information about the partner to guide decisions about whether to grant access, or how to set up their account properly for the apps and resources they use.
 For example, before granting a partner access to a particular team, you might want them to share their role in their organization, so the approver knows whether the team is right for them.
-You could need to set the location attribute for partner guests, the same way you do with employees, because they're using an inventory app.
+You could need to set the location attribute for partner guests, the same way you do with employees, because they're using a specific application.

 In the past, companies built custom forms to gather this information before setting up partner guests and granting access, but those forms were expensive to build and hard to maintain.
-Entitlement management’s new built-in capabilities automatically provide your approvers and apps with the information they need.

-This article walks you through features that allow you to accomplish the task of simplifying partner onboarding.
+Entitlement management’s built-in capabilities automatically provide your approvers and apps with the information they need.
+This article walks you through how these features can be used to onboard a partner to your organization.

 ## Onboarding features